History and Social Sciences

 Students at all levels are encouraged to develop and sharpen their powers of reasoning.
 They are asked to examine both primary and secondary source materials and to analyze and interpret historical situations.
 They become skilled in weighing arguments from every segment of the community, examining opinions, evaluating options, and judging outcomes.
 They gain a fundamental knowledge of geography and a vital understanding of economic systems.
 Literature, music, and art are often integral to their cultural investigations.

 To encourage disciplined thinking, students learn how to organize their thoughts and perceptions in clear, logical prose in a variety of writing forms: short essays, briefs, scripts, editorials, research papers, and occasional field work.

-Grade 9 students enroll in Global History I: Early World Civilizations.
-Grade 10 students enroll in Global History II or United States in the Modern World I. All Grade 11 students are required to take a full-year U.S. History course (students who take U.S. in the Modern World I in Grade 10 take U.S. in the Modern World II in Grade 11).
+Grade 9 students enroll in Global History I: The Individual in Society.
+Grade 10 students enroll in Global History II: Making an Interconnected World or American and Global History: Case Studies I. All Grade 11 students are required to take a full-year U.S. History course (Students who take American and Global History: Case Studies I in Grade 10 take American and Global History: Case Studies II in Grade 11).
+Grade 11 students may take a second History and Social Sciences course with permission of the Department Head.
 In Grade 12, students may choose from a variety of History and Social Sciences electives.
-Variations to the above sequence require permission of the History and Social Sciences Department.
+Variations to the above sequence require approval of the History and Social Sciences Department.